J-Sanderson/100-days-of-code/log.md

 I want to do more vanilla JS work so I dug up one of my oldest FCC projects, the quote generator, and made a vanilla fork (and fixed some embarassing old CSS while I was at it).
 It's not very complicated, just getting an element and setting its contents, but interesting to see the difference.
 I think I would like to do this with more of my projects.

+Tried out a Sass tutorial as well since that will be covered in the next FCC modules and their tutorials aren't avaiable.
+(Not strictly counting time working with tutorials, but wanted to log it anyway.)

 **Thoughts:** Mainly I'm just trying to find things to do until I get the time to sit down and finish those Simon graphics, I admit that.
 But at least I'm still pursuing my goal to work with vanilla JS for a while.

 **Link to work:** [Teletext](https://codepen.io/jsanderson/full/yoLLjv/) -